YetAnotherNotHacking/oversee/README.md

 ├── cam_movement_reversing.md         # Trying to add functionality to the move feature ├── prepforcommit.sh                  # OLD DO NOT USE IT
 ├── .gitignore                        # ...
 Obv its git ignore?
-├── src/
+├── website/                          # All things that are in the website or the showdan project │   ├── gui/                          # All GUI related code │   ├── gui/                          # All GUI related code │   ├── gui/                          # All GUI related code ├── src/
 │   │   ├── maingui.py                # Main GUI implementation
 │   ├── gui/                          # All GUI related code